Halei-6103/TS-T0-Do-List/README.md

 # TypeScript To-Do App

 A simple to-do list application built with TypeScript, HTML, and CSS.
-You can add tasks, and delete them.
+You can add tasks, mark them as complete, and delete them.

 ---